renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 it gives players a fair degree of freedom in what form their reward finally takes.

-Magic items make particularly *bad* rewards in *Renaissance—*which might require some adjustment for people coming from other game systems.
+Magic items make particularly *bad* rewards in *Renaissance* — which might require some adjustment for people coming from other game systems.
 In *Renaissance*, gear is a *small* part of what defines a character, and in particular gear is not designed to advance in power or straddle very